 Something similar happens with Ruth’s other female victim, a marathon runner named Len.
 Ruth suggests that this woman is a sheep because she is obsessed with following workout instructors, and she puts her body and exercise regimen above everyone else.
 Len puts up more of a fight than Ruth’s other victims, but ultimately, she makes certain assumptions about Ruth because of this maternal image.
 After she kicks Ruth in the stomach, Ruth falls to the ground crying, and the marathon runner kneels and begins apologizing.
 This gives Ruth the perfect opportunity to stab Len in the stomach, the same area where Ruth was kicked.
 Len became too comfortable with Ruth and assumed too much.
 She was so caught up in her own head, her own biases, that she couldn’t see what was closing in on her.

 “You have absolutely no control of your body or mind anymore.
-She does”
+She does.”

 We discover at the end of the film that Ruth’s baby is completely normal and that Ruth was telling herself to murder people.
 This means that Ruth was never compelled by her baby and that she is ultimately responsible for the murders.
 Her pregnancy therefore isn’t the most horrifying thing in the film, she is.
 Ruth’s hatred is about more than her dead husband.
-She hates selfish people, those who put themselves above other people.
+She hates selfish people, those who put themselves above others.
 That is the case with each of her victims, well, except her last victim- the father-to-be.
 Once Ruth realizes that her daughter had nothing to do with her murderous obsession, she embraces her selfish nature.
 Earlier, she could justify her actions by assuming that her daughter and husband want her to kill.
 Without that selfless goal, Ruth becomes untethered.
 This explains why Ruth descends into a full fury mode at the end of the film, as she is no longer tied to anyone and becomes as unremorseful as her victims.

 We see the Furies multiple times in the film, and I don’t mean fury like an emotion, I mean the literal Furies from Greek mythology.
 At one point, Ruth watches the film Crime Without Passion (1934), which includes a scene where a man is driven mad by the Furies, a trio of women who torment and hunt the wicked.
 The Furies appear in multiple myths, but most commonly in myths where children kill parents, or vice versa.
 It is their job to torture people before they die, and then afterwards in the underworld.
 The Fury scene from Crime Without Passion appears multiple times in Prevenge, and eventually Ruth dresses up as a Fury for Halloween, as she goes to kill her final victim.
 However, her version of the Fury is slightly different, as she draws this massive toothy smile which reaches across her jaw and covers her unsmiling mouth.
-It is like the image of a woman being told to smile, and the gritty sound that comment makes.
+It is like the image of a woman being told to smile, and the gritty and angry sound that comment stirs.
 Ruth’s daughter also makes this comparison, as she chants to her mother, “I am Fury.
 I am in you.
 Look Mummy”.
 Again, we get this double meaning, as the child is both a Fury and fury, the emotion.